cuckoosandbox/cuckoo/docs/book/src/faq/index.rst

 Cuckoo stumbles in some error I don't understand
 ------------------------------------------------

-Cuckoo is a young and still evolving project, it might definitely happen that you will occur in some problems while running it, but before you rush into sending emails to everyone make sure to read what follows.
+Cuckoo is a young and evolving project, it might definitely happen that you will encounter some issues while running it, but before you rush into sending emails to everyone make sure you read what follows.

 Cuckoo is not meant to be a point-and-click tool: it's designed to be a highly customizable and configurable solution for somewhat experienced users and malware analysts.

-It requires you to have a decent understanding of your operating systems, Python, the concepts behind virtualization and sandboxing.
+It requires you to have a decent understanding of your operating system, Python, the concepts behind virtualization and sandboxing.
 We try to make it as easy to use as possible, but you have to keep in mind that it's not a technology meant to be accessible to just anyone.

 That being said, if a problem occurs you have to make sure that you did everything you could before asking for time and efforts from our developers and users.
-We just can't help everyone, we have limited time and it has to be dedicated to the development and fixing actual bugs.
+We just can't help everyone since we have limited time and it has to be dedicated to development and fixing actual bugs.

     * We have an extensive documentation, read it carefully.
 You can't just skip parts of it.
-    * We have a mailing list archive, search through it for previous threads where your same problem could have been already addressed and solved.
+    * We have a mailing list archive, search through it for previous threads where a problem similar to yours could have been addressed and solved.
     * We have a `Community`_ platform for asking questions, use it.
     * We have lot of users producing content on Internet, `Google`_ it.
-    * Spend some of your own time trying fixing the issues before asking ours, you might even get to learn and understand Cuckoo better.
+    * Spend some of your own time trying to fix issues before asking us, you might even get to learn and understand Cuckoo better.

-Long story short: use the existing resources, put some efforts into it and don't abuse people.
+Long story short: use existing resources, put some efforts into it and don't abuse people.

-If you still can't figure out your problem, you can ask help on our online communities (see :doc:`../finalremarks/index`).
+If you still can't figure out your problem, you can ask for help on our online communities (see :doc:`../finalremarks/index`).
-Make sure when you ask for help to:
+Make sure when you ask for help you:

     * Use a clear and explicit title for your emails: "I have a problem", "Help me" or "Cuckoo error" are **NOT** good titles.
     * Explain **in details** what you're experiencing.
-Try to reproduce several times your issue and write down all steps to achieve that.
+Try to reproduce your issue several times and write down all steps to achieve that.
-    * Use no-paste services and link your logs, configuration files and details on your setup.
+    * Use no-paste services and link your logs, configuration files and details of your setup.
-    * Eventually provide a copy of the analysis that generated the problem.
+    * Eventually, provide a copy of the analysis that generated the problem.

 .. _`Community`: http://community.cuckoosandbox.org
 .. _`Google`: http://www.google.com